rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 And Jesus began to say to them, See that no one leads you astray. ^1305

-Many will come in my name, saying, I am he! and they will lead many astray. ^1306
+Many will come in my name, saying, 'I am he!' and they will lead many astray. ^1306

 And when you hear of wars and rumors of wars, do not be alarmed.
 This must take place, but the end is not yet. ^1307